Cheriton - Bursting with History

 it to the Knights Hospitallers of St. John at Siebech.

-The hamlet evolves around the site of 13th
+The hamlet evolves around the site of a 13th-century church, St. Cadoc.
+During the 19th

-century, the present church was built replacing the 13th century one.
+century, the present church was built replacing the 13th-century one.
 The church depicted on the 18th

 the last houses to be built in Gower by the Order of Knights of St. John.
 During